Manually kickstarting a deployment

 The Fix: The framework has a table called

-BLC_PROCESS_STATUS this table is used to keep track of the workflow of a change set along with the
+BLC_PROCESS_STATUS that is used to keep track of the workflow of a change set.
+This table works in conjunction with the

-SETUP_STATUS(increments from 100, 200, etc.) to make sure a change set is followed through to completion.
+BLC_SNDBX_WRKFLW_EVENT.SETUP_STATUS (which gets incremented from 100, 200, etc.) to make sure a change set is followed through to completion.
 However, there are times where this process will end due to an unexpected error on the server.
-This will leave the entity "stuck" but we can have the framework retry by inserting a new record in this table.
+This will leave the entity "stuck" but we can have the framework retry by inserting a new record in the

-To manually kickstart a deployment you can do the following.
+To manually kickstart a deployment you can perform the following steps:

 select dep.WORKFLOW_DEPLOYMENT_ID, dep.STATUS, dep.DEPLOY_DATE, ev.ACTION_TYPE, ev.SETUP_STATUS, wrkitem.WRKFLW_SNDBX_ITEM_ID, wrkitem.GRP_DESCRIPTION, wrkitem.SCHEDULED_DATE, wrkitem.ARCHIVED_FLAG, wrkitem.CONTAINER_ID from BLC_SNDBX_WRKFLW_DEPLOY dep inner join BLC_SNDBX_WRKFLW_EVENT ev on ev.WORKFLOW_DEPLOY_ID = dep.WORKFLOW_DEPLOYMENT_ID inner join BLC_SNDBX_WRKFLW_EVENT_ITEM evitem on evitem.EVENT_ID = ev.WORKFLOW_EVENT_ID inner join BLC_SNDBX_WRKFLW_ITEM wrkitem on wrkitem.WRKFLW_SNDBX_ITEM_ID = evitem.ITEM_ID where (dep.STATUS = 'PENDING' or dep.STATUS = 'IN_PROCESS')